sergiuradu5/Angular-Component-Definer/README.md

 ### 2.3 Running The Tool via Docker Image
 [**Docker**](https://docs.docker.com/get-docker/) is needed if the user prefers running the tool without _Java_, and/or doesn't have _OpenJDK_ installed.
 [Docker link](https://docs.docker.com/get-docker/)

+### 3.4 Adding The Tool As Plugin in DX Platform
+To do this, simply copy the whole `angular-component-definer` folder to the `plugins` folder of _DX Platform_, which is namely the following path: `~/.dx-platform/plugins/`

+This folder contains a `plugin-info.json` file which will make _DX Platform_ recognize and add the Angular Component Definer to its plugins list by running the tool locally with _Java_ by default.

+In case the user wants to **make _DX Platform_ run the tool via _Docker_**, then the user must follow the section [3.3 of the documentation](https://github.com/sergiuradu5/Angular-Component-Definer#33-how-to-run-the-tool-with-docker).
+The full `docker run` command from this section should be copied entirely and the user should replace the value of the `"commandTempate"` field inside `plugin-info.json` with the copied `docker run` command.

 ## 3. Usage
 ### 3.1 General Description of How The Tool Works
 When running the tool it takes two arguments: an **outputFile** and a **filesToGroup** in _.txt_ format.